The Art of Mixology

 The “art of Mixology” refers to the innovative ways various elements can go into creating a new cocktail.
 When viewing their work as an art form, cocktail makers can examine the ingredients in a cocktail just like a chef might examine the ingredients for a new dish.

 Anyone can get behind a bar, mix together a few spirits and call themselves a mixologist.
 But the results won’t be quite as good if the person doesn’t know what they’re doing.
-Mixologists know how to use the ingredients behind the bar together in a way that compliments each element but also creates a tasty, cohesive drink...it’s harder than it looks!
+That’s why mixologist restaurants use the expert skills of mixologists, because they know how to use the ingredients behind the bar together in a way that compliments each element but also creates a tasty, cohesive drink...it’s harder than it looks!

 The kind of creativity brought by a recent resurgence in attention to modern mixology is now the norm in the dining industry, where consumers expect restaurants to not only be able to serve up the classics but have their own house drinks that not only have a distinct personality but also pair well with the menu.

-If you’re in the Atlanta, GA area and looking for a restaurant with its thumb on the pulse of mixology, The Mill Kitchen and Bar has a seasonal cocktail menu that boasts invigorated versions of old favorites as well as new flavor combinations you haven’t tried before.
+If you’re in the Atlanta, GA area and looking for a mixologist restaurant, The Mill Kitchen and Bar has a seasonal cocktail menu that boasts invigorated versions of old favorites as well as new flavor combinations you haven’t tried before.
 Reserve a table for lunch or dinner and see what all the fuss is about.